yeswecan/Playerok_rewrite/AIDocs/playlist_element_action_editor_spec.md

     *   Double-clicking the `word` text enters inline edit mode for the name.
     *   **Single-clicking the `equation` text enters inline edit mode for the equation.**
     *   Contains a dropdown/selector to choose a `qualifier`.
+    *   Contains a dropdown/selector to choose an `actionId` (e.g., 'Start', 'Stop'), whose options depend on the node's type.
     *   Includes an "x" button (icon) to the right of the qualifier, within the node boundary, to delete the node.
     *   **Has state for tracking equation validity (`hasEquationError`) and inline editing state (`isEditing`, `isEditingEquation`).**
     *   **Uses refs (`inputRef`, `equationInputRef`, `originalWordRef`, `originalEquationRef`) for managing inline inputs and reverting edits.**